-If one of the scene partners cannot make it on the day the scene is due, the course stage manager will take his or her part, with my giving some compensation to the actor who does perform since that actor will be working with someone "new."
+If one of the scene partners cannot make it on the day the scene is due, I will take his or her part, giving some compensation to the actor who does perform since that actor will be working with someone "new."
 The partner who was unable to perform must do the scene later in my office, during office hours, with my taking the role of his or her partner.
 That actor must also hand in, at the time of the office performance, a ten-page paper on an assigned topic (on the play in question), as well as the 2-3 page paper (see #2 below) normally written about the actor's experience rehearsing the scene with a partner.
 The grade for scene work will be the average of the performance, the short paper, and the ten-page paper.

-- 2. At the time of your performance with your scene partner, hand in (please do not send it by e-mail!) a 2-3-page paper in MS Word (not PDF, please), where you discuss your experience during rehearsals.
-Paper should be sent before noon of the performance date.
+- 2. At the time of your performance with your scene partner, hand in (please do not send it by e-mail!) a 2-3-page paper, where you discuss your experience during rehearsals.
 Not just an account, the paper should be an assessment of what you learned, what "discoveries" you made, the way the scene evolved during rehearsals.
 The paper should be specific, rooted in the script, and should be geared to the dialogue as it evolves in the scene.
 General points should always be grounded in these specifics.
 See below for some more detailed comments about what makes a "good paper." - 3.
-In the afternoon, after your performance, your paper will be returned--with two grades.
+At the next class meeting after your performance, your paper will be returned-with two grades.
 One is for your acting, the other for the paper.
-If the two grades are 5 or less points apart, you will be given the higher grade; if they are more than 6 or more points apart, you will be given the average of the two.
-The grading scale is: F--anything 59 or below; D--60-66, D+--67-69; C- --70-72, C--73-76, C+--77-79; B- --80-82, B--83-86, B+--87-89; A- --90-92, A--93-100.
+If the two grades are 5 or less points apart, you will be given the higher grade; if they are more than 10 points apart, you will be given the average of the two.
+The grading scale is: F--anything 59 or below; D--60-66, D+--67-69; C---70-72, C--73-76, C+--77-79; B---80-82, B--83-86, B+--87-89; A---90-92, A--93-100.